gohugoio/hugo/content/en/functions/templates/Defer.md

 {{ end }}
 ```

 The [Output Format](/templates/output-formats/), [Site](/methods/page/site/), and [language](/methods/site/language) will be the same, even if the execution is deferred.
-In the example above, this means that the `site.Language.Lang` and `.RelPermalink` will be the same on the inside and the outside the deferred template.
+In the example above, this means that the `site.Language.Lang` and `.RelPermalink` will be the same on the inside and the outside of the deferred template.